Rudy Gobert NBA Playoffs Player Props: Timberwolves vs. Nuggets

 Rudy Gobert Insights vs. the Nuggets

-- Gobert is responsible for taking 7.6% of his team's field goal attempts this season with 7.8 per game.

-- Gobert's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Timberwolves average the seventh-most possessions per game with 104.
+- Gobert's Timberwolves average 104 possessions per game, seventh-highest among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.

-- The Nuggets allow 112.5 points per game, eighth-ranked in the league.
+- Defensively, the Nuggets are eighth in the league, giving up 112.5 points per game.

-- Allowing 40.8 rebounds per game, the Nuggets are the best squad in the league.
+- On the glass, the Nuggets are ranked No. 1 in the NBA, giving up 40.8 rebounds per game.

-- The Nuggets are the 15th-ranked team in the NBA, giving up 25.7 assists per contest.
+- Giving up 25.7 assists per game, the Nuggets are the 15th-ranked team in the NBA.

 Rudy Gobert vs. the Nuggets